Guo-Xiaoqing/SSL_WCE/README.md

 * "make_tfrecords.py" is used to make tfrecord format data, which could be stored in folder "./tfrecord/".

+* Note that we implemented data augmentation before training and then used the augmented dataset for training in this paper.
+However, it may be inconvenient for you.
+Therefore, to avoid additional data augmentation before training, online data augmentations, including random flips and rotations, are added in script "utilsForTF.py".

 * WarpDisc2Square.m is the Matlab code for data preprocessing
 ![](https://github.com/Guo-Xiaoqing/SSL_WCE/raw/master/Figs/preprocess.png)